tskit-dev/tstrait/docs/genetic.md

 Genetic value is computed in tstrait by using the trait information in the input trait dataframe.
-It uses a tree traversal algorithm to count the number of causal allele in each individual and adds the corresponding effect size to individual's genetic value depending on the presence of causal mutation in that individual.
+It uses a tree traversal algorithm to count the number of causal allele in each individual and adds the corresponding effect size to individual's genetic value.

 ## Input